 - For even more weirdness, the original version of the Pokémon installment only had one video.
 The rest of the commercials simply got written descriptions and pictures.

-- Fanon Discontinuity: Peter has admitted that for him, Beetlejuice begins and ends with the cartoon.
+- Fanon Discontinuity: Peter has confessed that for him, Beetlejuice begins and ends with the cartoon.
 He didn't see the movie Beetlejuice until after he saw the show.
 When he did, he felt disappointed that, among other things, Beetlejuice was a seldom-appearing villain instead of the star, and that he and Lydia were enemies instead of friends.

 - Misaimed Marketing: Peter closes the Animaniacs article by wondering why his local Fox Kids station showed a commercial for a wine-tasting event during each episode from the first season.

 - Oddball in the Series: The second installment, covering the premiere of The Pink Panther Show, was written on Peter's Toon Zone blog instead of at his website.
-Unfortunately, this inadvertently lead to the videos ceasing to work after a site update.
+Unfortunately, this inadvertently led to the videos ceasing to work after a site update.